-C. Purpose and Scope of This Handbook.
+B. Purpose and Scope of This Handbook.

 This Handbook cannot anticipate every situation or answer every question about employment, nor can it provide information that answers every possible question.
 Additionally, circumstances will undoubtedly require that guidelines, practices, and benefits described in this Handbook change.
 The Authority reserves the right to revise, modify, delete or add to any and all policies, procedures, work rules or benefits stated in this Handbook or in any other document without prior notice.
-It is intended to familiarize you with important information about the Authority as well as information regarding your own privileges and responsibilities.
+It is intended to familiarize the employee with important information about the Authority as well as information regarding employee privileges and responsibilities.
 Although it is not an employment contract or legal document, it is important that all employees read, understand, and follow the provisions of the Handbook.
 It may be changed from time to time by the Authority.
-You will be notified in writing of any amendments and additions to these policies and procedures.
-Keep this handbook, additions and revisions on file for your reference.
 Any written changes to this Handbook will be distributed to all employees so that employees will be aware of the new policies or procedures.
+Keep this handbook, additions and revisions on file for reference.